Frequently Asked Questions

 Q: Can we join as a couple, and only dance with each other?

 A: We usually rotate partners in class, because you always learn different things from dancing with different partners, and you get to know many new people.
 However, we completely understand if you prefer to dance only with your own partner when trying out bachata for the first time.
 The most important thing to us is that you can explore dance and feel comfortable!
-Just let us know, and we’ll make sure to accommodate you as a fixed couple.
+Just let us know, and we’ll make sure to accommodate you as a fixed couple! 🤗

-Q: Does the leader have to be a man and the follower a woman?
+Q: Does the leader have to be a man, and the follower a woman?

-A: Nope!
-We actually encourage all dancers to try switching roles.
-It helps you understand the other perspective, improves your leading and following skills, and it makes you a better dancer overall.
-Nowadays many good dancers can do seamless role rotation back and forth throughout a dance as part of the improvisation and non verbal dancing communication.
+Nowadays many good dancers can do seamless role rotation back and forth throughout a dance as part of the improvisation and the non verbal dancing communication.
 Think of it as the children's game “Follow the leader”, that’s basically what it is.

 If you have some bachata experience and want to explore the opposite role in a structured way from the beginning, take this is as your sign!